amorychambers/ci-ms2-interactivity/README.md

 - Clear separation of the section that displays the games and the section where the player makes their choices
 - Simple visual design to focus on the gameplay elements
-- Clear JavaScript functions to prevent incorrect player input and to ensure the games runs smoothly regardless of user error; player input is disabled whenever innappropriate, is clearly highlighted by animations that lighten the card on hover and change the background upon selection, and only allows for the correct sequence length
+- Clear JavaScript functions to prevent incorrect player input and to ensure the game runs smoothly regardless of user error; player input is disabled whenever innappropriate, is clearly highlighted by animations that lighten the card on hover and change the background upon selection, and only allows for the correct sequence length
 - A countdown timer to focus attention on the board before the sequence begins
 - Window scrolls to the appropriate section for viewing the sequence and for making player selections, further informing and guiding user input
 - Light up animation draws user attention to the Next Round button when it is activated and ready to start the next round